awwsmm/subway/README.md

 ### protected endpoints

-> Note: this currently only works for [containerized](#containerized) development.

-There is a protected endpoint at https://localhost:7878/user-only
+There is a protected backend endpoint at https://localhost:7878/user-only

 If you try to access it unauthorized...